-- The State allows us to monitor for some contaminants less than once per year because the concentrations of these contaminants do not change frequently.
-In these cases the most recent data available is used. - There are no PHGs, MCLGs, or mandatory health effects language for these constituents because secondary MCLs are set on the basis of aesthetics. - 3.
-During the months of February, March, and September of 2018, bacteriological quality of water served did not meet the requirements of the Total Coliform Rule.
+- 1. The State allows us to monitor for some contaminants less than once per year because the concentrations of these contaminants do not change frequently.
+In these cases the most recent data available is used. - 2.
+There are no PHGs, MCLGs, or mandatory health effects language for these constituents because secondary MCLs are set on the basis of aesthetics. - 3.
+During the month of April of 2019, bacteriological quality of water served did not meet the requirements of the Total Coliform Rule.
 Coliform bacteria were detected in small portions of the distribution system.
-Upon precautionary flushing and chlorination, repeat samples eventually determined that the water was total coliform free.
+Repeat samples eventually determined that the water was total coliform free.
 Appropriate public notification was provided at the time, in compliance with regulations.
 Coliforms are bacteria that are naturally present in the environment and are used as an indicator that other, potentially harmful, waterborne pathogens may be present or that a potential pathway exists through which contamination may enter the drinking water distribution system.
 We found coliforms indicating the need to look for potential problems in water treatment or distribution.
 When this occurs, we are required to conduct assessment(s) to identify problems and to correct any problems that were found during these assessments.
-During the past year we were required to conduct one Level 1 Assessment.
-One Level 1 Assessment was completed.
-In addition, we identified potential issues, requiring us to take 6 corrective actions.
-We completed all 6 of these actions.
 During the past year one Level 2 Assessment was required to be completed for our water system.
 One Level 2 Assessment was completed.
-In addition, we were required to take 14 corrective actions and we completed 14 of these actions.
+In addition, we were required to take 6 corrective actions and we completed all 6 of these actions.

 - Lead and Copper testing results are based on triennial monitoring within residential taps.
 Results are based on 2017 monitoring. - 5.
-Data from City of Downey Wells were collected in 2018 for Unregulated Chemical Monitoring Rule 4.
-Unregulated contaminant monitoring helps USEPA and the State Water Resources Control Board to determine where certain contaminants occur and whether the contaminants need to be regulated. - There is currently no MCL for hexavalent chromium.
-The previous MCL of 10 ppb was withdrawn on September 11, 2017.
+Data from City of Downey Wells were collected in 2018 and 2019 for Unregulated Chemical Monitoring Rule 4.
+Unregulated contaminant monitoring helps USEPA and the State Water Resources Control Board to determine where certain contaminants occur and whether the contaminants need to be regulated.

-For additional questions about your water quality please contact:

-Bridgeth Tapia at (562) 904-7202 9252 Stewart & Gray Rd, Downey, CA 90241
+For additional questions about your water quality please contact: Bridgeth Tapia at (562) 904-7202 9252 Stewart & Gray Rd, Downey, CA 90241